Ultimate Fat-Burning Workouts for Men

 What is High-Intensity Interval Training (HIIT)?

-High-Intensity Interval Training (HIIT) has gained immense popularity in recent years due to its efficiency and effectiveness in burning fat.
+High-Intensity Interval Training (HIIT) has gained immense popularity in recent years due to its efficiency and effectiveness in burning calories and improving fitness.
 HIIT involves alternating between short bursts of intense activity and periods of rest or lower-intensity exercise.
 This approach not only maximizes calorie expenditure during the workout but also enhances the afterburn effect, known scientifically as excess post-exercise oxygen consumption (EPOC).

 How Does HIIT Work?